-All we deny in ourselves — whatever we perceive as evil, inferior or unacceptable — become our shadow.
-As children, when we used to express certain parts our ourselves, we received cues from our parents, educators, and others.
+All we deny in ourselves — whatever we perceive as evil, inferior, or unacceptable — become our shadow.
+As children, when we used to express certain parts of ourselves, we received cues from our parents, educators, and others.
 They shaped our notion of good and bad — they trained us to feel embarrassed about our wholeness.

 Our shadow is like the wolves that live inside us.
 We can’t get rid of them; they stay with us whether we like them or not.
 Whether we see them or not.

 You can either own your shadow or try to run away from it your entire life.
 If you don’t tame your shadow, it will own you.
 Either you become the master or your shadow will.

 Intolerance is the manifestation toward others of what we can’t accept in ourselves.
 For example, you might get irritated if someone takes longer than expected to finish a project at work because you can’t tolerate you being slow.